mathiasvr/betaflight-deciphered/README.md

 - Allowed: `0 - 100`
 - BF Configurator: *TPA*

 Throttle PID Attenuation rate.
-How much to reduce PID gains when throttle is beyond `tpa_breakpoint`.
+How much to reduce PID gains when throttle is beyond [tpa_breakpoint](#tpa_breakpoint).
 Used to eliminate fast oscillations at high throttle.

 ## `tpa_breakpoint`
 - Default: `1250`